Next Stop Japan: 2026

 · Practical workshop on cherry blossom–inspired decorative cutting (Knifewear)

-· Book cover–making and Japanese culture learning program (The Japan Foundation)
+· Book cover–making (Register here) and Japanese culture learning program (Register here)